Our standard terms and conditions are as follows:

 “Intellectual Property Rights” means any and all design rights, utility models, methodologies, document templates, patents, inventions, service marks, logos, business names, trademarks (whether registered or unregistered), internet domain names, copyright, rights in databases, data, source codes, reports, drawings, specifications, know-how, trade secrets, confidential information, software designs and/or other materials, rights in the nature of unfair competition and the right to sue for passing off and any other equivalent rights whether or not registered or capable of registration and whether subsisting in the United Kingdom or any other part of the world together with all or any related goodwill;

-“Services” means the services provided by the Company to the Client including, but not limited to, management consultancy and advisory services, merger and acquisition advisory services, recruitment services, workshop facilitation services, sales tool development;
+“Services” means the services provided by the Company to the Client including, but not limited to, management consultancy and advisory services, personal coaching, merger and acquisition advisory services, recruitment services, workshop facilitation services, sales tool development;

 “Site” means the premises at the address for delivery of the Services

 “Engagement Letter” means the document setting out the Services and the rates for such work.
 In the event that there is any conflict between the terms set out in this document and the terms set out in the Engagement Letter the terms in the Engagement Letter shall take precedence.

 “Termination Date” means the date specified in the Engagement Letter when this Agreement shall end unless terminated earlier.

 The Client shall provide to the Company access to such resources during normal business hours and shall procure all licences as the Company shall require to perform its obligations under the Agreement.

 In consideration of payment of the fees set out in the Engagement Letter the Company shall provide the Services in accordance with the Engagement Letter and these terms and conditions.

 The Company shall invoice the Client for payment of the fees and the Client shall pay them to the Company as specified and at the time stated in the Engagement Letter (the “Due Date”).